open-education-hub/operating-systems/content/chapters/io/lab/content/remote-io.md

 Our browser also uses ports to distinguish between different connections.
 And so does the `github.io` server: it uses one port for sending the "File Descriptors" page and another for the "File Handling" page.
 The image below shows how multiple tabs to the same site can be handled.
-The prot numbers are chosen randomly.
+The port numbers are chosen randomly.
 They may have any value higher than 1023.

 ![Browser Tabs and Ports](../media/browser-tabs.svg)